The moderate risk was just too much of a draw today, so Ryan and I headed out to chase. Our initial target was the

 For the rest of the afternoon and evening, we continued to have a good view of this storm as it made its way through

 .
-Although the storm seemed to max out at Davenport and was on the decline as it worked its way through Illinois, there were a few times there the storm made attempts at wall clouds, but those attempts were extremely weak.
+Although the storm seemed to max out and was on the decline, there were a few times there the storm made attempts at wall clouds, but those attempts were extremely weak.
 We saw numerous rainbows as the sun began to lower and the sunset was outstanding with extremely colorful skies with the storms clouds from both the storm we were on and the storms off in the distance.
 Illinois

 All in all, the trip had some moments, but we saw nothing in the way of anything severe from our vantage point.